SFH-Foundation/sfhfoundation/docs/index.md

 * All pages should have links to supporting sources/documentation and additional resources
 * No marketing or sponsored posts
 * No inappropriate content

-**DISCLAIMER: The SFH Foundation is a completely independent and open-source initiative.**